NEW TRENDS IN EXHIBITION LAYOUTS

 time

 In reality, train movements on such a railway would be infrequent, so firstly, we compress time.
-Two new trains cross at County Gate every five minutes or thereabouts and in addition, a shuttle service is run into the harbour.
+Two new trains cross at County Gate every three minutes or thereabouts and in addition, a shuttle service is run into the harbour.
 This at least promises a good chance that the operation will be seen before the visitor leaves.

 sound